-Justin Vincent, the former most valuable player of LSU's BCS Championship Game win over Oklahoma during the 2003 season, enters his first year as assistant director of player personnel for the Tigers in 2012.
-As assistant director of player personnel, Vincent will have an active role in the off-the-field development of LSU football players.
+Justin Vincent, the former most valuable player of LSU's BCS Championship Game win over Oklahoma during the 2003 season, enters his third year as assistant director of player personnel for the Tigers in 2014.
+As assistant director of player personnel, Vincent has an active role in the off-the-field development of LSU football players.

 A four-year letterwinner for the Tigers from 2003-06, Vincent capped his LSU career with 2,021 yards and 17 touchdowns.
 He recorded six 100-yard games, including an SEC Championship Game record 201 yards in LSU's 34-13 win over Georgia in the 2003 title game.